Dear Neighbor and friends of the WRA:

 The WRA appreciates your assistance in helping us provide these services in support of our community.
 Your WRA membership now includes a reflective address sign.

 Please send your tax-exempt donation with your specific emergency contact information.

 Please call the office at 964-7194 if you have any comments or questions.

 Due to California’s projected increased fire activity, coupled with record-setting drought conditions, requires the Santa Barbara County Fire Department to take every step possible to prevent new wildfires from starting.

 In order to reduce potential ignitions and in support of the Declaration of a Drought Emergency in Santa Barbara County and the Governor’s Drought State of Emergency declaration has prompted the Santa Barbara County Fire Department to suspend all burning permits and open fires beginning July 1, 2014.
 This burn suspension will remain in effect until there is enough precipitation to reduce the fire threat.

-This limited permit burn window applies to permit burning within State Responsibility Areas (SRA) and Local Responsibility Areas (LRA) within the jurisdiction of the Santa Barbara County Fire Department.
-Please note: These permits are issued for burn piles only and are not intended for the burning of standing vegetation.
+The burning ban applies to permit burning (including agricultural) and open fires within State Responsibility Areas and Local Responsibility Areas within the jurisdiction of the Santa Barbara County Fire Department.

 The WRA is pleased to announce that members will be receiving reflective yard signs with their numerical address.
 The signs are designed to be highly visible at night and are available without stakes for those who want to have them mounted on a wall, post or fence.